shad0w82/Tizen_Watch_App_DB/docs/README.md

 <div markdown="1" class="note">
 <h3>11st December 2025 Update: Armageddon</h3>
 Samsung Developers decided to remove also the ability to create certificates using the Certification Manager app.
-So now, even if you have your preferred app backed up, you cannot sign it to install it back on the device.</br>
+So now, even if you have your preferred app backed up, you cannot sign it to install it back on the device.<br />
-<em>What if I already signed the app months back?</em></br>
+<em>What if I already signed the app months back?</em><br />
 Unfortunately if you followed the guide to generate a Partner Certificate, the expiration date of this certificate was 1 year.
 Therefore if the certificate has expired, the signed app has expired too.
 There may be a possible solution though.
 </div>